SvenHockers/velopix_tracking/docs/ALGO_SearchByTripletTree.md

 ## 📌 Overview

-The final algorithm proceeds in several stages:
+The search by triplet tree algorithm proceeds in several stages:

 1. **Module Merging**: Merge detector modules two-by-two to simplify the hit space.
 2. **Scatter Calculation**: For three hits $h_0, h_1, h_2$, compute a scatter value measuring the deviation of $h_2$ from the extrapolated line defined by $h_0$ and $h_1$.